MEET US AT AMERICAN PEPTIDE SYMPOSIUM, ORLANDO, USA, JUNE 20-25, 2015

 Describing Tau as a promising target for a therapeutic vaccine for Alzheimer’s disease, Prof. Andrea Pfeifer from AC Immune SA, presented the company’s platform SupraAntigenTM they used to obtain an anti-pTau vaccine.
 A first clinical trial has been started.

 Dr. Ralph Schönleber from Bachem presented the “Synthesis of T3, a highly palmitoylated phosphopeptide”.
 He described the route selection and successful process development for this extremely challenging peptide synthesis, leading to an improved API purity from 80% to >95%.

-Please contact us if you are interested in additional information.
 We are happy to provide you deeper insights into recent research topics.

 CELL PERMEABLE PEPTIDES (CPP)

 The cellular uptake of therapeutic agents has always been proved to be a challenge, especially in the delivery of large molecules.
 The plasma membrane acts as a barrier to the direct translocation of hydrophilic macromolecules, preventing efficient and controlled intracellular delivery.
 A drug must be either highly lipophilic or very small to stand a chance of cellular internalization.
 The existing methods for delivery of macromolecules, such as viral vectors and membrane perturbation techniques, can result in high toxicity, immunogenicity and low delivery yield.